keleven-uk/pyKlock/README.md

     This displays the time in a given time zone, that is selected from a drop down list.

 The fifth view is reminders.
-    This allows a reminder to be entered with eiter a due dat or due time {or both].
+    This allows a reminder to be entered with eiter a due date or due time [or both].
     A notification is displayed when the reminder is due.

-or will be [similar to lazKlock & klock.vb], at the moment a trying ground for ideas.
+The sixth view is concacts.
-Stuff that I come across that might be useful.
+    The allows a contact to be entered with name, tel no, email & address.

 Contains one sub project, pyDigitalKlock.
     This a simple app that tries to reproduce a LED Digital Klock.